SwayKh/linksym/README.md

 ```

 Updates the `.linksym.yaml` file in the current directory.
 This updates the Init
-directory in `.linksym.yaml` file with the current directory. and updates the
+directory field in `.linksym.yaml` file with the current directory. and updates the
 `record name` fields appropriately.

 #### Source